There’s Nothing Magic About These Thyroid Superfoods

 In fact, when you compare the antioxidants per unit of blueberries they beat out a lot of other berries including strawberries, raspberries, and blackberries (2).

-Blueberries are also great because they have a low carbohydrate count for the amount of antioxidants and polyphenols that you get per serving.
+Blueberries are also great because they have a low carbohydrate count for the number of antioxidants and polyphenols that you get per serving.

 1 cup of blueberries will give you about: